 This morning, join an included sightseeing tour of Wellington.
 See the beautiful waterfront with its picturesque views, look down on the city from Mount Victoria, and take in the city’s architecture including the parliament building and the Gothic-revival Old St Paul’s Cathedral.
 You’ll see Wellington Botanic Gardens with their section of native forest, and global plant collections, and enjoy a coastal drive where beaches and hidden bays lie awaiting discovery.

 As you head to the Miramar Peninsula you’ll also see some of the city’s suburbs and enjoy views of the harbour plus – on a clear day – the Kaikoura mountains of the South Island.
 Spend the afternoon at leisure.
-B, D
+B

 Day 8 Wellington-Picton-Christchurch

-After breakfast, transfer to the port and board the Inter-Island ferry for your three-hour crossing to the South Island.
+After breakfast, transfer to the port and board the Inter-Island ferry to the South Island (three hours).
 The ship sails across the Cook Strait and through the sheltered waterways of the Malborough Sounds to Picton.

-Take a short walk from the ferry terminal to the station, where you’ll board the Coastal Pacific Train to Christchurch.
-This six-hour train ride south takes you along New Zealand’s wild coastlines, past rugged sea cliffs and isolated beaches, on one of the world’s most scenic rail journeys.
+Take a short walk from the ferry terminal to the station, where you’ll board the Coastal Pacific Train to Christchurch (six hours).
+This rail journey south takes you along New Zealand’s wild coastlines, past rugged sea cliffs and isolated beaches, on one of the world’s most scenic rail journeys.

 Journey from New Zealand’s premier wine region, Marlborough, past the unusually pink salt plains of Lake Grassmere, around the popular surfers beach of Mangamaunu Bay offering close up views of the Kaikoura mountain range.
 You’ll pass through 20 tunnels in total, with the difficulty of building these tunnels through the cliffs resulting in the railway taking more than 80 years to complete.
 Pass over the impressive Okarahia Viaduct, standing 21-metres high and 115-metres long and offering stunning views of the Pacific Ocean.
 Continue through the vast Canterbury Plains, New Zealand’s largest expanse of continuous flat land to reach the garden city of Christchurch.